What Works to Reduce the Social Costs of Drunk Driving

 "I Got a DUI...Now What?"

-If you've been arrested for a DUI, what will happen next will depend on:
+If you've been arrested for a DUI, what happens next will depend on:

 - What state you are arrested in